rynaardb/rynaardb.github.io_BK/_posts/2020-01-08-swift-package-manager-creating-packages.md

 `swift package init --type executable`

-You can run the following command to get list of  available options when initializing a new package:
+You can run the following command to get a list of  available options when initializing a new package:

 `swift package init --help`